 Evaluation of learning and performance may take various forms according to the nature of the course.
 Methods and criteria are identified on course syllabi distributed during the first week of each semester.

-All MSEd, MST and MBA programs require practica and/or capstone course(s).
-Comprehensive assessment is required of all candidates in the MSEd. programs.
-Post Masters professional certificate programs in Literacy or Special Education require a supervised practicum.
+- M.S.
+Ed., MST, and MBA programs all require practica and/or capstone course(s). - The MPA-CJ program requires both a capstone seminar course and the completion of an independent capstone thesis project, under faculty advisement. - Comprehensive assessment is required of all candidates in the M.S.
+Ed. programs. - Post-Master's professional certificate programs in Literacy or Special Education require a supervised practicum.